fish1219705/fish1219705/README.md

 - 💍 Goal: CODE FIRST then learn to cook healthy dishes for my future lover

 ####  Who am I ?
-1. A dog person but ISTJ
+1. A dog person also ISTJ
 2. The Minimalist
 3. A girl in her 20s trying to explore her potential, start an unknown adventure in the *New World*